 Neltjeberg Bay Enterprises would like to highlight alumnus Jourdyn Rawlins.
 He played for 4 seasons starting in 2012.
-Making him the current longest active player in Jaguars history.
+Making him the current longest active player in Jaguar's history.
 In 2013 his team played in the Small Fry Consolation Tournament Championship in Orlando, Florida.
+He is currently a senior at Lima High School in Lima.
 Here are some other accomplishments of Jourdyn Rollins:

 Front Row (left to right): Tazhaun Donadelle, Jah'fari Samuel, Mackai Smith, Nekwante Sprauve, Rekai Pinney, Devante, Callwood, Anthony Joseph, Khamani Olivacce.